 Oral & Maxillofacial Surgery

 The program includes extensive training in surgical correction of dentofacial deformities, maxillofacial trauma, maxillofacial pathology, maxillofacial reconstructive surgery, dentoalveolar surgery, implant surgery and ambulatory anesthesia.
-Each resident will attend the Medical program at the Schulich School of Medicine and Dentistry.
+Each resident will attend the Medical program at the Schulich School of Medicine & Dentistry.
 An important part of the program is devoted to research.
 Residents will complete and defend an original research project in fulfillment of requirements for a Master of Science degree in Pathology.
 To see the course descriptions for each year, please click below:

 A completed application package includes: